Annie Briard

 CV

-Annie Briard is a Canadian visual art and media artist whose work challenges how we make sense of the world through visual perception.
+Annie Briard (BFA, MFA) is a Canadian artist known for her practice in expanded photography and digital media.
+Her work challenges how we make sense of the world through visual perception.
 Creating lens-based and light-focused works, she explores the intersections between perception paradigms in psychology, neuroscience and existentialism.

-Her moving images, media installations, expanded and print photography works have been presented in numerous solo exhibitions, including "Second Sight” at AC Institute (New York, 2019), “Paracosmic Sun" at Monica Reyes Gallery (Vancouver, 2017), "Staring at the Sun" at Joyce Yahouda Gallery (Montreal, 2016), as well as group shows, festivals and fairs internationally, including at the Vancouver Art Gallery, Art Mur (Montreal), Three Shadows Photography Centre (Beijing), the Lincoln Film Centre New York, Matadero Madrid, the Switzerland Architecture Museum, among many others.
-Recently, she presented large-scale public art projects for a number of commissions in Canada.
-Sourcing inspiration from the affectation of new and/or altered sights, she regularly undertakes art residencies, which have included working in New York, Los Angeles, Spain, Iceland, as well as long-haul hikes across the North American back country.
-Annie Briard’s work is supported by the Canada Council for the Arts and the British Columbia Arts Council.
+Her moving images, media installations, expanded and print photography have been presented in numerous solo exhibitions, including “Staring at the Sun” at La Bande vidéo for the Quebec Biennale (Québec, 2022), “Within the Eclipse” at the Burrard Arts Foundation (Vancouver, 2021), "Second Sight” at AC Institute (New York, 2019), "Sight Shifting" at Joyce Yahouda Gallery (Montréal, 2014), as well as group shows, festivals and fairs internationally at the Vancouver Art Gallery, Art Mûr (Montréal), Three Shadows Photography Centre (Beijing), the Lincoln Film Centre New York, Matadero Madrid, the Switzerland Architecture Museum, among many others.
+Recently, she presented monumental scale photographic and moving-image public art projects for a number of commissions in Canada.
+She has been artist-in-residence at SIM in Reykjavik, the Banff Centre for the Arts, Eastside Los Angeles and others.
+Annie Briard’s work has received support from the Canada Council for the Arts, the British Columbia Arts Council and the Social Science and Humanities Research Council of Canada, and is found in the collections of Microsoft, Scotiabank, Caisse de Dépôt et Placement du Québec, Polygon and others.

-Briard holds a BFA from Concordia University and an MFA from Emily Carr University of Art + Design.
+Briard is a Lecturer in photography and media arts at Emily Carr University of Art + Design.

 CV